Know Your Dates

-These are used by shops for stock control and can be ignored by householders.
-Food is often perfect to eat for a number of days after this date and these dates contribute to a huge amount of waste of good food in the retail trade each year.
+These are used by shops for stock control and can be ignored at home.
+Food is often perfect to eat for a number of days after this date.